How to Color and Dye Your Own Hair and Save Money

 It helps to have a helper, since you can't see the back of your head, but it is not necessary.
 Just use a mirror and feel for dry spots.

-Wait the time period - generally twenty five minutes, more or less depending on your strand test.
+- Wait the time period—generally 25 minutes.
+This could be more or less depending on your strand test.
 I highly recommend setting a timer.
 For me, the first few minutes go really slowly and the last few minutes go by really quickly.

-Then jump in the shower.
+- Jump in the shower.
 It is so much easier to wash in the shower than the sink.
 Add a little bit of water to your hair and mix it in.
 There is some soap in the product that will wash your hair.
 Then rinse it all out.
 And rinse and rinse to make sure you get all of the dye.
-Then add all of the conditioner.
-This is no time to skimp.
-Your hair has been damaged and the conditioner will help repair it.
-Plus it leaves your hair really soft.
-Style as usual.

 To retain the color, you may want to avoid washing your hair the next day just to make sure your hair has time to absorb all the dye.
 There are also shampoos on the market that are gentler on hair color and help retain the color longer.